15 Best Family Hotels in Seville, Spain

-In the center of it all is the flamboyant outgoing city of Seville and its fun-loving residents who not only dress well but know how to party long into the night.
+In the center of it all are the flamboyant outgoing city of Seville and its fun-loving residents who not only dress well but know how to party long into the night.

 Just nine kilometers northwest of Seville is what remains of the Roman city of Itálica and its wonderfully preserved ruins.